Information Service 1990-1997

 The Donella Meadows Archive

-If you are looking for the archive of of Donella "Dana" Meadows "Global Citizen" columns that were originally published and archived on the PCDForum site at pcdf.org/meadows/ these materials are available in a complete archive of her work maintained by the Sustainability Institute, which she founded.
+If you are looking for the archive of of Donella "Dana" Meadows "Global Citizen" columns that were originally published and archived on the PCDForum site at pcdf.org/meadows/ these materials are available in a complete archive of her work now maintained by the Donella Meadows Institute.

 Dana was one of the most important thinkers and voices in the sustainability movement and a beloved friend and colleague.
 We are proud of the small role we played in helping make her ideas widely available.